ankulpatel59/wanderlust_project/README.md

-This project are created using frotend and backend technologies# wanderlust_project
+This project are created by using frotend and backend technologies.